 We’ve just returned from another successful show at Crufts where we gave away 500 leaflets about poo eating!
 It is quite surprising how common this problem is but there are things you can do to resolve this problem.
-Unfortunately, there is NO QUICK FIX and you will have to try different methods to see which works best for your dog.
+Unfortunately, there is no quick fix and you will have to try different methods to see what works best for your dog.

-- Attention seeking (ANY attention is good – even if it is for something they shouldn’t be doing)
+- attention seeking – any type of attention is good even if it is for something they shouldn’t be doing

-- Hiding evidence – have you punished your dog (not recommended) for accidently pooping in the house?
-If so, your dog could start to eat his poo to hide the evidence.
+- hiding evidence – have you punished your dog (not recommended) for accidentally pooping in the house?

-- Puppies - like young children put everything in their mouth as they are exploring their environment.
-For puppies it can be normal curiosity and most grow out of it.
+- puppies like young children put everything in their mouth as they are exploring their environment – it can be a normal curiosity most grow out of

-- Play!
-Some dogs actually play with the poo, especially if they are bored.
+- some dogs actually play with the poo, especially if they are bored

-- Gastrointestinal disorders such as pancreatic insufficiency may lead to poo eating – the theory is that they eat their own poo because it contains undigested nutrients .
+- gastrointestinal disorders such as pancreatic insufficiency may lead to poo eating – the theory is they eat their own poo as it contains undigested nutrients

 This problem is not usually caused by a deficiency unless there is an underlying health problem such as those stated above.